mycoboco/quokka/README.md

 supports and is tested only for UNIX-like environments.
 For now, nothing is guranteed for MS Windows.

-For the copyright issues, see the accompanying `LICENSE` file.
+`INSTALL.md` explains how to build and install the program.
+For the copyright issues, see the accompanying `LICENSE.md` file.

 Among libraries used, `alphanum.js` has been modified to meet `quokka`'s needs;
 it has been modified to behave in a more similar way to `ls -v` and to return